jcoliz/yofi/YoFi.Tests.Functional/README.md

 ## How to use it

+### Set up a dedicated LocalDB

+It's best to isolate functional tests into their own LocalDB database, so they don't mix with data in your primary development instance.
+I created a database called "yofi-test-functional" using the SQL Server Object Explorer in Visual Studio.
+Then, I copied the Connection String out of the Properties pane for that database.
+That connection string needs to go in startbg.ps1 and runtests.ps1.

+### Be aware of the clock

+The functional tests expect all transactions to be visible, not hidden.
+However, for public demo purposes, the demo hides future transactions so to look more realistic.
+The solution is to set the Clock:Now configuration to 12-31-{year}.
+This will ensure all transactions are visible.

 ### Use the runtests.ps1 script

 This test builds the app code, runs it in the background, then builds and runs the functional tests